 - Feed meals separately, and out of two separate bowls.

-- Bond with the puppies individually, so that they are able to focus on you and not with each other.
+- Bond with the puppies individually, so that they are able to focus on you and not solely with each other.

 - Socialize the puppies heavily between 8-16 weeks of age.
 They must meet people and other animals without their sibling present, and should be taken to novel locations separately.
+Worried about vaccines?
+Take a look at the American Veterinary Society of Animal Behavior’s recommendations.